yugandhar-pathi/ember-react/README.md

 - Visit your app at [http://localhost:4200](http://localhost:4200).
 - Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

-## Follow below steps to render React components in ember
+## 6 steps to render React components in ember

 1. Create a new Ember app, of course you need one to integrate React component.